wints/documentation/ingredients/sdk_setup/plist_manifest.md

 {% endhighlight %}

-#### Subclass the Branch activity
+#### Step 3: Enable Auto Session Management - Custom Application Class

-The last piece is to register our `Application` class, as Branch can automatically track the Android app lifecycle on API level 14 and above.
-Verify that your `minSdkVersion` is 14 or above.
+{% ingredient sdk_setup/android_app_alternatives %}{% endingredient %}

-{% protip title="What if I support pre14 Android?" %} If you need to support pre-14, please see our section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14). {% endprotip %}
+#### Step 3 Alternative: Enable Auto Session Management - No Application Class

+If you don't have a custom application class, the last step is to register our `Application` class.
 The final step in setting up the Branch SDK is as follows:

 {% highlight xml %}
  <application
     android:name="io.branch.referral.BranchApp">
 {% endhighlight %}

-In case you already have an `Application` class, or cannot use our provided `Application` class, here are all three options to setting up Branch with your `Application` class.
+Note: Auto session tracking is only available for `minSdkVersion` 14 or above.

-{% ingredient sdk_setup/android_app_alternatives %}{% endingredient %}
+{% protip title="What if I support pre14 Android?" %} If you need to support pre-14, please see our section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14). {% endprotip %}

 {% endif %}
 <!---       /Android-specific Branch Key -->